Piscora

 Good Tankmates

-- Archerfish (Toxotes spp.) - only if you're running a roomy brackish setup.
-They're confident mid/top swimmers and don't get stressed by chromides, plus their water preferences line up well.
+• Archerfish (Toxotes spp.) - only if you're running a roomy brackish setup.
+They are confident swimmers in the mid to upper water levels and not stressed by chromides, and their water preferences match well.

 Avoid

-- Slow, fancy-finned fish (bettas, guppies with big tails, etc.) - wrong vibe and usually wrong water too.
-If it can't scoot away, it'll get chased, especially when chromides pair up.
+• Slow, fancy-finned fish (bettas, guppies with big tails, etc.) - wrong vibe and usually wrong water too.
+If they can't escape, they will get chased, especially when chromides pair off.

 1) Where they come from